xdubois-57/iwanttobe.be-paid/FUNCTIONAL_SPECIFICATIONS.md

 - No sensitive data stored in QR codes
 - Essential cookies only
 - GDPR compliance
+- Third-party services (GoQR) used for QR generation
+- Data sent to GoQR's API for QR code generation
+- GoQR servers located within the European Union
+- GoQR does not store QR code content

 ### 6.2 Input Validation
 - All form inputs validated